evgeny-gridasov/openvpn-otp/README.md

 Using OpenVPN OTP for Multi-Factor Authentication
 =================================================
 You can use this plugin to do multi-factor authentication, by using the OpenVPN Challenge/Response feature.
-For the moment this is supported by two plugins: **OpenVPN OTP** and [OpenVPN Auth-LDAP](https://github.com/guywyers/openvpn-auth-ldap).
+For the moment this is supported by two plugins: **OpenVPN OTP** and a fork of [OpenVPN Auth-LDAP](https://github.com/guywyers/openvpn-auth-ldap).

 There are three side to this OpenVPN, the users and the plugins.
 ### OpenVPN